MicrosoftDocs/power-platform/power-platform/admin/connector-endpoint-filtering.md

 :::image type="content" source="media/dlp-delete-pattern.png" alt-text="Delete a pattern.":::

 After saving your connector endpoint filtering rules and the DLP policy in which they are defined, they become instantly enforced on the targeted environments.
 Below is an example where a maker tried to connect their cloud flow to a SQL server and database that is not allowed.
-To help the maker troubleshoot, you should personnalize your DLP error messages by following the instructions here.

 :::image type="content" source="media/EF_CloudFlow.png" alt-text="DLP error because of endpoint filtering rules.":::